Learn how to make a Dried Orange Slice Garland this year. These lovely garlands make gorgeous holiday decor!

 Directions:

-2. Thread twine onto a yarn needle, tie a know at one end and thread dried fruit, wooden beads, cinnamon sticks and pine boughs onto the twine.
-The easiest way to attach cinnamon sticks and rosemary or pine is to tie a knot around it using the twine.
+3. Thread twine onto a yarn needle, tie a knot at one end and thread dried oranges, wood beads, cinnamon sticks and pine boughs onto the twine.

 We made a number of garlands and crafts with these supplies!
+The dehydrated fruit can be stored in an airtight container for a long time, I still have citrus slices from last year.

 I hung five strands of dried orange slice garland from a branch to create this festive wall hanging.